manngo/document-pager/README.md

 ```

 You can omit any of the sub sections, and you can have multiple values inside the square brackets.

+As you might have guessed from the name, the file is in JSON format.
+JSON is very fussy, so it’s easy to make a mistake.

 Here are the default language settings: